Lighting a candle for Tiananmen and HK freedoms

 Every 4 June for the past three decades, tens of thousands of Hongkongers have gathered in a park to hold a candlelight vigil, mourning those killed in the 1989 Tiananmen crackdown in Beijing.

-The incident, also known as "June Fourth", is considered highly politically sensitive in the mainland.
-Hong Kong has been one of the very few places in China which has allowed public commemoration - but now this tradition is under threat.

 Authorities have banned the event for the second year in a row.
-They've cited Covid concerns - but activists fear it is much more than that.
+They've cited Covid concerns - but activists fear it is part of an ongoing crackdown on Hong Kong freedoms including arrests of activists.

-Tonyee Chow, vice-chairperson of the vigil's organiser Hong Kong Alliance, tells the BBC why they are asking Hongkongers to light candles on 4 June.
+Chow Hang Tung, vice-chairperson of the vigil's organiser Hong Kong Alliance, has been calling for those in the city to light candles.

+She spoke to the BBC several days before her arrest on the morning of 4 June.

 Video by Wei Wang and Lam Cho Wai of BBC Chinese.
 Additional production by Tessa Wong.